 Pasolini’s film has the overt title and historical hindsight.
 Slaboshpytskyi’s doesn’t really have either.
 Pasolini’s film also has a built-in excuse for the lack of ramifications: the Fascists are on the run.
 People are coming for them.
 They know this.
 So they cram in as much horror as they can in the little time they have left.
 The point is that there are repercussions coming and we and they know it…we just don’t really see it in the film.
 For me that’s the biggest difference between Salò and The Tribe.

-Still, The Tribe is memorial.
+Still, The Tribe is memorable.
 It features one of the hardest scenes I’ve ever watched in a film – a “back-alley” abortion that is so realistically played and detailed.
 It’s also hard to shake the ending, partially because it feels like such an overreaction (and that, I believe, is the point).

 And then there’s that camera, which is so confident.
 The blocking is precise and never stale.